tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 It felt evil.

-Ryan was shaken, and so was I. But we didn’t talk about it.
-We just got out of there.
+Ryan was shaken, and so was I. He showed me a large purple bruise blooming on the skin beneath his ribs.
+God, it was huge.
+But neither of us had any further inclination to talk about it.

 The rest of the night passed without incident.
-I focused on my other cases—a chihuahua with pneumonia, a Persian cat having low-grade seizures, a tabby with proprioception deficits.
+I focused on my other cases for the night.
+I saw a chihuahua with pneumonia, a Persian cat having low-grade seizures, a tabby with proprioception deficits.
 I went through the motions, but my mind was elsewhere.

 Ryan seemed dazed, like something fresh had broken inside of him.
 It wasn’t just shock.
 Or trauma.
 Or fear.
 It was more profound than that.